Office of the Registrar and Student Services

 Students who keep the Ontario Tuition Grant (OTG) portion of their OSAP and elect to decline their OSAP loans are not eligible.

-Students receiving out-of-province student loans are expected to have applied for UTAPS before applying for college-level grant funding.
+Students receiving OSAP and out-of-province student loans are expected to have applied for UTAPS before applying for college-level grant funding.

 St. Michael’s grants will not replace a student’s UTAPS funding.